slsa-framework/source-tool/DESIGN.md

 ### Control-Only

-In the control-only approach the `sourcetool` fetches the rulesets that are _currently_ enabled on the source repository.
+In the control-only approach the `sourcetool` with the `checklevel` comamnd fetches the rulesets that are _currently_ enabled on the source repository.

 If all of the following are true: